Avahi package is not secure by default

 deny-interfaces= Set a comma seperated list of network interfaces that should be ignored by avahi-daemon.
 Other not specified interfaces will be used, unless allow-interfaces is set.
 This option takes precedence over deny-interfaces.

-#1 Updated by Roland Kletzing over 1 year ago
+#1 Updated by Roland Kletzing almost 2 years ago

 Furthermore, today i sniffed on our branch office`s openvpn Interfaces just to find, that mDNS/bonjour traffic from the main office is appearing there, apparently that traffic is being sent from the fw/openvpn server in the main office and the apropriate openvpn interface is not even shown in the blacklisting dialogue for avahi - so apparently there currently is no way to stop this traffic !!!